 The Bermuda Red Cross was formed on 1st August, 1950 as a Branch of the British Red Cross Society.
-Originally a Nursing Reserve, it has grown over the years to provide other community based programs focusing on the most vulnerable.
+Originally a Nursing Reserve, it has grown over the years to provide other community based programmes focusing on the most vulnerable.

 In 1965 when the new hospital opened, Bermuda Red Cross was asked by the Bermuda Hospitals Board to manage the Blood Bank.
 In Bermuda all blood is provided free to both residents and visitors.
 In 2009, Bermuda Red Cross and the Bermuda Hospitals Board jointly announced a move to paid nursing and technical staff in the Blood Donor Clinic in the King Edward VII Memorial Hospital, with on-call volunteer support from the Bermuda Red Cross for emergencies.
 The decision was made by both bodies due to accreditation requirements and a gradual decline in the number of qualified volunteers.
 The Bermuda Red Cross continues to promote blood donation in the community.

 In the area of Disaster Management, our role is to assist with providing supplies in the event of an extensive natural disaster and also to assist the King Edward Memorial Hospital in Mass Casualty disasters.
-In 2012, we commenced a Disaster Risk Reduction (DRR) program that actively takes us into the community, collaborating with many organizations in order to assist with reducing risk at community level.
-Our Approach to Disaster Management is to empower communities to take charge of their own recovery.
+In 2012, we commenced a Disaster Risk Reduction (DRR) programme that actively takes us into the community, collaborating with many organizations in order to assist with reducing risk at community level.
+Our approach to Disaster Management is to empower communities to take charge of their own recovery.
 Preparedness and recovery is vital to any disaster management plan.
 Disaster Risk Reduction helps communities identify the most significant hazards in their environment and to understand the patterns of vulnerability to them.
 We advise communities on how to devise ways to manage the hazards and reduce vulnerability.
 Through this process we are empowering communities to become more resilient and be less reliant on others.

-As a globally Trusted organization, we are a member of the Emergency Measures Organization sub-committee.
+As a globally trusted organization, we are a member of the Emergency Measures Organization sub-committee.

 Historically we have come to the aid of victims of natural disasters around the world.
 If an appeal is launched by the International Federation of Red Cross & Red Crescent Societies or from the country itself, we will also launch an appeal to the Bermuda public seeking financial assistance.
-To date just over $7 million has been raised in the community through the Bermuda Red Cross.
+To date just under $7 million has been raised in the community through the Bermuda Red Cross.